Skip to main content

 Development

-Development uses forge dev which runs Docker Compose.
+Development uses docker compose up --build to run the project.
 The forge.toml in generated projects uses ${DATABASE_URL} which is set by the Docker Compose environment:

 [project]